LEGENDS OF KANSAS

 Reverend Pardee Butler

-Being obliged to wait for a boat until morning, Pardee stayed at the National Hotel, and then proceeded to make the rounds of the town, expressing himself freely, as was his wont, upon Free-soiler and Abolitionist doctrines, and being particularly severe upon the actions of the meeting which passed the Thomassen-Kelley resolutions.
-He declared that there were many persons in Atchison who were Free-soilers at heart, but feared to avow their sentiments.
-He; however, would express his views wherever he was.
-Reverend Butler, in fact, preached the "foulest Abolitionist heresies," and was considered a dangerous man, to be let alone.
+Being obliged to wait for a boat until morning, Pardee stayed at the National Hotel and then proceeded to make the rounds of the town, expressing himself freely on Free State and Abolitionist doctrines, and being particularly severe upon the actions of the meeting which passed the Thomassen-Kelley resolutions.
+He declared that there were many people in Atchison who were Free-soilers at heart, but feared to avow their sentiments.
+He, however, would express his views wherever he was.
+Reverend Butler, in fact, preached the “foulest Abolitionist heresies,” and was considered a dangerous man, to be let alone.

 In the course of a conversation which he had at the post office with Robert S. Kelley, publisher of the local newspaper, Butler informed him that he would have become a regular subscriber of his paper, had he not disliked the spirit of violence which characterized it.